 * Master in GIS and Remote Sensing, University of Toulouse, 2002

-Mobiliscope is a geovisualization tool for interactive exploration of social segregation around the clock in metropolitan areas.
-Using large travel survey (EGT 2010), the Mobiliscope displays maps and segregation indices in the Paris metropolitan area over the 24 h a day.
+Mobiliscope is a free and open-source web mapping platform for the interactive exploration of cities around the clock.
+Using large origin-destination surveys, the Mobiliscope displays maps and segregation indices in 22 French city regions over the 24 h a day.

 RelatHealth : A relational approach to place effect on health in cities

 In Paris (France) and Montreal (Canada) we propose to adopt more relational approach to place effects on health considering people’ place experiences (though daily mobility and perceived neighborhood) .
 The project aims at exploring the spatial logics of intra-urban inequalities in health through the following question: in which extent spatial accessibility to resources and social interactions– that do not only depend on the geographic localization of resources and population but also result of people’s place experiences – are involved in intra-urban inequalities in health?